bisturi/bisturi/docs/reference/10_callables.md

 But fixed amounts it is just the begin.
 You can define a variable amount using several methods.
 The simplest is using another field, tipically an Int.
-Note how you can use this for Data an Sequence fields but not for Int, Bits or Ref fields.
+Note how you can use this for Data and Sequence fields but not for Int, Bits or Ref fields.

 ```python
 >>> class AllVariable(Packet):